jaredpalmer/formik/docs/api/formik.md

 mount.
 You can also pass a function.
 Useful for situations when you want to enable/disable a submit and reset buttons on initial mount.

+### `initialStatus?: any`

+An arbitrary value for the initial `status` of the form.
+If the form is reset, this value will be restored.

+Note: `initialStatus` is not available to the higher-order component `withFormik`, use `mapPropsToStatus` instead.

 ### `initialValues: Values`

 Initial field values of the form, Formik will make these values available to